Azure/durabletask/docs/telemetry/traces/semantic-conventions.md

     e.
 [Worker: Running an Activity](#worker-running-an-activity)<br>
     f.
 [Worker: Timer](#worker-timer)<br>
     g.
 [Sending an Event](#sending-an-event)<br>

+## References
+- [Open Telemetry Trace Semantic Conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions "Open Telemetry Trace Semantic Conventions") – various trace semantic conventions we reference throughout this document.
+Particularly, we pull in some attributes defined in these files.

+## Specification
+The following only applies to `DurableTask.Core`

 ### Attributes
 These attributes are all new, defined by us, and specific to DurableTask.
 All attributes here begin with the “durabletask” prefix.